October 25, 2021

 Rick has asked, “What are the seven steps,” and, Julie, you just talked about those a minute ago, the diet, exercise, sleep, stress, brain training, detox, and then targeted supplements.

 Then, Gigi says, “Optimizing numbers.”
 Yes, absolutely, so, as I say, we often give examples.
-A simple example is homocysteine, which normal homocysteine can go up to 12, and old numbers go up to 13.
+A simple example is homocysteine, in which normal homocysteine can go up to 12, and old numbers go up to 13.
 They still go up to 12.
-Same such thing with insulin resistance, so these can be “within normal limits,” but we know from studies on long-term MRIs that anything over six, as you get up into the eight, nine, 10, 11, and, especially, up above 13, is associated with more rapid reduction in hippocampal volume and in gray matter volume.
+The same such thing with insulin resistance, so these can be “within normal limits,” but we know from studies on long-term MRIs that anything over six, as you get up into the eight, nine, 10, 11, and especially, up above 13, is associated with more rapid reduction in hippocampal volume and in gray matter volume.

 So, things that are within normal limits are not necessarily the best for you, unfortunately, so optimizing is the way to go for sure, and then, Valerie’s saying, “Yay for the coaching team … GP function,” so she has her own team, Team Val, fantastic, and that’s, again, getting a team.
 This is a huge issue.